Simplifying Trust Bank's Onboarding

 "I didn’t know which tasks were important and which ones I could skip"

-We redesigned the onboarding experience by simplifying key tasks and giving users more control over the process.
-Optional tasks are now grouped on a single screen for quicker completion, while skipped steps are tracked through in-app reminders.
-The flow adapts to user preferences, allowing them to skip non-mandatory tasks anytime and return later, all while maintaining compliance and security standards.
+We simplified key tasks and gave users more control over the process.
+The new flow adapts to user preferences, allowing them to skip non-mandatory tasks anytime and return later, while maintaining compliance and security standards.

 95%